 - A minimum of 30 CH (credit hours) of coursework, which include - 1.
 German 6200, 6300, 6400, and 6600.
 With DGS approval, students with equivalent courses may be excused from 6200, 6300, or 6400. - 2.
 At least four 8000-level seminars in which students must write at least three seminar papers.
-The Seminar Paper Completion Form can be found on the Academic Program Coordinator's webpage.)
+The Seminar Paper Completion Form can be found on the Academic Program Coordinator's webpage.
 (With DGS approval, one of the four required seminars may be a non-GLL seminar.
 One of the three required seminar papers may be written in a non-GLL seminar.
-Papers written at another university, e.g. during a study abroad, require the review and approval of the DGS. - 3.
+Papers written at another university, e.g., during a study abroad, require the review and approval of the DGS. - 3.
 At least 3 CH of 6999. - Students must maintain a grade point average of 3.0 or above to remain in good standing.
+Students must make good progress in their teaching abilities, consistently follow through on their teaching responsibilities, and receive at least satisfactory evaluations on their teaching performance assessment by the German language program director.
+An unsatisfactory performance evaluation may result in non-renewal of their GTA contract.
 (For more information see https://gradsch.osu.edu/handbook, section 5.) - Students must pass either the Goethe-Zertifikat C1 examination with a rating of good or better, or the TestDaF with an overall average rating of level 4 or better.
 This requirement is normally waived for native speakers. - Students must pass an MA assessment, as described below.
 This assessment is normally taken before the end of the second year of graduate studies.
 Extensions may be granted by petition to the DGS.
+The Petition for Exception Form can be found on the Academic Program Coordinator's webpage.